dint-dev/database/packages/search/README.md

 [![Github Actions CI](https://github.com/terrier989/datastore/workflows/Dart%20CI/badge.svg)](https://github.com/terrier989/datastore/actions?query=workflow%3A%22Dart+CI%22)

 # Overview
-This package helps information retrieval in Dart applications.
+This is an information retrieval engine written in Dart.

-_SearchableDatastore_ wraps any other _Datastore_ ([package:datastore](https://pub.dev/packages/datastore)).
-Current implementation simply calculates score for every document in the document collection, which is usually an acceptable strategy in mobile and web applications.
-This package is not meant to be used when collections are too large to fit the memory, which is often the case in the server-side.

 Licensed under the [Apache License 2.0](LICENSE).

+__Warning:__ expect many breaking changes before the project freezes the APIs.

+## How it works

+`SearchableDatastore` wraps any other `Datastore` and intercepts search requests that contain one or more `KeywordFilter` instances.

+The current implementation then simply visits every document in the collection and calculates score for each document.
+This is very inefficient strategy for large collections / many concurrent requests.
+However, for typical mobile and web applications, this is fine!

+In the preprocessing step, we simplify both keyword and:
+  * Replace whitespace characters with a single space.
+    * "hello,\n  world" --> " hello world "
+  * Lowercase characters and replace some extended Latin characters with ASCII characters.
+    * "Élysée" --> " elysee "
+  * Remove some suffices
+    * "Joe's coffee" --> " joe coffee "

+The document scoring algorithm is a quick hack at the moment.
+It attempts to raise score for:
+  * Higher count of substring search matches.
+  * Substring search matches near each other.
+  * Presence of exact (non-processed) substring matches.

 ## Contributing
   * [github.com/terrier989/datastore](https://github.com/terrier989/datastore)